egoist/poi.js.org/docs/options.md

 Type: `Array` `string`<br>
 Default: `undefined`

-By default we only use `babel-loader` to transform files outside `node_modules` directory, but sometime you need to transform modules which are written in ES2015 or above, then add the module names to `transformModule`:
+By default we only use `babel-loader` to transform files outside `node_modules` directory, but sometimes you need to transform modules which are written in ES2015 or above, then add the module names to `transformModules`:

 ```js
 {